micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 | NuttX | Olimex-STM32-E407 |

 In this tutorial, we will see how to use a UDP echo server on NuttX, to test a basic UDP server.
 UDP (User datagram protocol) is a connectionless protocol with a minimum protocol mechanism.
-This protocol is focused on time-sensitive applications which is preferable to lose packages rather than delayed packets.
+This protocol is focused on time-sensitive applications for which is preferable to lose packages rather than having delayed packets.

 ## Hardware requirements:
 - [Olimex-STM32-E407 board](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware)